MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-app-control-policy.md

 - Because there's no retroactive tagging, all apps on your devices that were deployed before enabling the managed installer aren't tagged.
 If you apply a WDAC policy, you must include explicit configurations to allow these untagged apps to run.

 - You can turn off this policy be editing the Managed Installer policy.
 Turning off the policy prevents subsequent apps from being tagged with the managed installer.
 Apps that were previously installed and tagged remain tagged.
-The only way to remove the managed installer tag is to use a [clean-up script](#remove-managed-installer-tags-from-apps).
+The only way to remove the managed installer tag is to use a clean-up script.  <!-- [clean-up script](#remove-managed-installer-tags-from-apps)  -->

 [Learn more about how Intune set the managed installer](/windows/security/threat-protection/windows-defender-application-control/configure-authorized-apps-deployed-with-a-managed-installer) in the Windows Security documentation.